ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/sensors/setup_sensors_gz_classic.md

 ### Launch and Build Files

 To verify that the sensors are set up properly and that they can see objects in our environment, let us launch `sam_bot` in a Gazebo world with objects.
-Let us create a Gazebo world with a single cube and a single sphere that are within the range of `sam_bot`’s sensors so we can verify if it can see the objects correctly.
+Let us create a Gazebo world with a single cube and a single sphere that are within the range of `sam_bot`'s sensors so we can verify if it can see the objects correctly.

 To create the world, create a directory named `world` at the root of your project and create a file named `my_world.sdf` inside the `world` folder .
 Then copy the contents of [world/my_world.sdf](https://github.com/ros-navigation/navigation2_tutorials/blob/humble/sam_bot_description/world/my_world.sdf) and paste them inside `my_world.sdf`.